bats3c/EvtMute/README.md

 #### Disabling Logging

 A trivial use case would be to disable event logging system wide.
-To do this we can use the yara rule `rule disable { condition: true }`.
+To do this we can use the following yara rule.

+    rule disable { condition: true }

 We will need to start by injection the hook into the event service.